janulicny/sdcnd-behavioral-cloning/README.md

 	* Cropping layer to focus the model on the important part of the image.
 The layer crop top 50 and bottom 20 pixel rows.
 	* Rescaling layer with factor 0.5 to effectively cut down the number of pixels to a fourth.
 	* Normalization layer to improve the performance of gradient descent during training.
-* The stride in the first convolutional layer had to be changed from 2 to 1, because of the rescaling of the images.¨
+* The stride in the first convolutional layer had to be changed from 2 to 1, because of the rescaling of the images.
 * ELU activation functions were included in between the convolutional and fully connected layers.
 * The output layer consists of only one node - the steering angle prediction.

-In order to speed up the training, I took the advice from

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture